StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

     - Hubot can't connect to StackStorm API.
 Look in the Hubot logs for errors: ``/var/log/st2/st2chatops.log``
     - Commands aren't registered.
 Try ``st2ctl reload --register-all``.
-    - It's also possible you changed the bot's name or you have not invited your bot to a channel in the chatOps client.
+    - It's also possible you changed the bot's name or you have not invited your bot to a channel in the ChatOps client.